rxdx33/aiir/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To replicate this project, you simply have to download the Arduino file "sensors.io" and the Raspbian image for the Raspberry Pi "raspimg.iso".
 It is recommended you follow the wiring diagram before you start programming your boards.
-You will also need the Raspberry Pi imager, linked below.
+You will also need the Raspberry Pi imager, linked <a href="https://www.raspberrypi.com/software/">here</a>.

 I have preconfigured the Raspberry Pi to have the following config parameters:
 * SSH enabled (Username "pi", password "pi")